odahu/odahu-docs/source/gen_security.rst

 ODAHU ML Models pods policies
 """"""""""""""""""""""""""""""""""""""

-All deployed models automatically have policies that permit requests to them to all users that have :term:`Model Deployment Access Role Name`.
+All deployed models contain default policies that permit requests to them to all users that have :term:`Model Deployment Access Role Name`.
 This role can be set on model deployment stage using .Spec.roleName ModelDeployment manifest key and also some other roles that statically configured in polices when ODAHU is deployed